pelithne/azure-workshop/create-vm-azcli.md

 An Azure resource group is a logical container into which Azure resources are deployed and managed.
 For this workshop, a resource group has already been created, that everyone will use.
 The resource group name is **VG-A-33858-LAB-RG**

 ## Create virtual machine
 A Virtual Machine can be created with the ````az vm create```` command.
+Along with the create command you will pass a number of information elements, sfor instance which **resource group** to use, which **operating system** and **VM size**.
+For VM size you will use **A0** which is one currently the cheapest VM that can be used.

 ### Note: since we all share the same resource group, each VM needs a unique name.
 To make sure that is the case, you could for instance use your corporate signum in the name of the VM.

 The following example creates a VM named **pelithnevm** and adds a user account named azureuser.

-## TODO: change to password
 The admin-username and admin-password will be used to login to the VM.
 Note that it is not a recommended security practice to enter a password in clear text as below.
 Instead ssh-keys should be used.
+In the next tutorial step, this will be the case.

 ```console
 az vm create \